English

 The savage beating by armed police of a Muslim family at Manchester Airport in the north-west of England has sparked outrage in Britain and internationally.
 A protest was held in Manchester city centre Thursday evening in which hundreds blocked roads and trams, carrying placards denouncing police brutality and racism.

-Footage of the assuault was shot on Tuesday evening at the airport’s Terminal 2 by Amar Rafiq, who was returning to Manchester from Qatar.
+Footage of the assault was shot on Tuesday evening at the airport’s Terminal 2 by Amar Rafiq, who was returning to Manchester from Qatar.
 His and other clips of the incident shot by other witnesses have been viewed many millions of times on social media, with one X repost alone viewed 10.1 million times.

 Screenshot from video footage showing Fahir being booted in the head by a Greater Manchester Police officer [Photo: Mohammed Shafiq/X]

-At 22 seconds into the clip, the officer moves to confront another person sat on a bench.
+At 22 seconds into the clip, the officer moves to confront another person sitting on a bench.
 He aims a taser at him and shouts “get down” twice.
 As the man, who has both arms behind his head, complies and begins to drop to the floor, the GMP officer boots him in the leg (26 seconds) before punching him in the head with the hand holding the taser which smashes him to the floor.
 He is then handcuffed with hands behind his back, face down on the ground.

-Voices are heard saying “stop kicking people”, and “you’re on camera”.
+Voices are heard saying “stop kicking people,” and “you’re on camera.”

-The mother of the two is seen trying to help Amaad, after tending to Fahir, but is is pushed away by police.
+The mother of the two is seen trying to help Amaad, after tending to Fahir, but is pushed away by police.

 Loading Tweet ...